-Since late 2021, COVID-19 restrictions have gradually eased in line with the Queensland's COVID-19 Vaccine Plan to Unite Families.
-Queensland's borders have reopened to domestic and overseas arrivals and guarantine is no longer required for vaccinated persons.
+Since late 2021, we have been gradually and safely easing COVID-19 restrictions in line with the Queensland's COVID-19 Vaccine Plan to Unite Families.
+Queensland's borders have reopened to domestic and overseas arrivals and quarantine is no longer required for vaccinated persons.